Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Double.rst

 * Efficient access: O(1) access to any value in the vector
 * Automatic cleanup: Optional garbage collection support with DBLEVEC_GBC

-Float vectors are particularly useful when:
+Double vectors are particularly useful when:

 * Managing collections of double values that may grow or shrink
 * Working with an unknown number of double values at compile time